 Nestled near the infamous Vail and Beaver Creek Resort regions in the Rocky Mountains, Red Sky Ranch offers two scenic mountain courses, the Fazio and the Norman.
 I come to soak up John Denver’s Rocky Mountain high as a golf enthusiast.

 I booked a two-night Stay & Play package to play both these outstanding courses.
 As an upscale semi-private club, they limit public access to guests of thirty-five Vail and Beaver Creek properties.
 Play alternates between each course between public guests and the private membership.
-This sensible approach allows the public to play both courses while providing membership with privacy and access alternate days.
+This sensible approach allows the public to play both courses while providing membership with privacy and access on alternate days.
 In addition, they built two rustic ranch clubhouses.
 One for exclusive use of members near the Norman course and the second is a public clubhouse near the Fazio course.
 The same applies to the two top-notch practice ranges.

-First-class service and conditioning is a hallmark of Red Sky Ranch.
+First-class service and conditioning are a hallmark of Red Sky Ranch.
 The staff has a fantastic positive attitude.
 Everyone wants to make your visit a good one.
 Even the gardeners trimming the beautiful flowers at the clubhouse entrance were engaging when questioned.
 This is a top rate service organization.

 Both Red Sky Ranch courses rank high.
 Golf Magazine ranking of public access courses puts the Fazio course at #3 and the Norman course at #1 in the state of Colorado.